Pyrdacor/Ambermoon/FileSpecs/EventData.md

 If the lockpicking chance reduction is 0, the chest is always open.
 A value of 100 means that the chest can't be lockpicked at all.
 Many chests have a value of 1 which is a chest that is locked and lockpicking it succeeds nearly with the lockpicking ability in percent as chance.
 If the key index is not 0, the chest can't be opened with a lockpick.

+### Chest flags

+- Bit0: **Unknown**
+- Bit1: If set a search ability check is performed and only if successfully the chest is shown.
+- Bit2-7: **Unknown**

+Only one chest in Ambermoon uses the flags.
+It is a skull in the Antique Area which contains the Antique Weapon.
+You will only find it when your search ability is high enough cause Bit1 is set.
+The chest uses value 50 (hex 32).

+So in addition two other bits are set as well.
+But the meaning is unknown.

 ## Text popup event (0x04 / 4)